Choosing Your Route To Antarctica

-There are many routes to consider when you are planning an expedition cruise to Antarctica.
+There are many routes to consider when you are planning an expedition cruise to this destination.
 Which route is the right choice for you?

 Your decision may simply depend on your budget or how much time you can commit.
 It may also be about the type of wildlife, the wilderness or the activities you’d like to experience on your Antarctica trip.
 Here Wildfoot Travel’s Dave Cheetham details the different routes on offer and runs through the pros, cons and the cost of the options.

 Which Antarctica Cruise Itinerary Should I Choose?

-There are many routes to consider when planning a trip to Antarctica.
+There are many routes to consider when planning a trip to this region.

 Your decisions may simply depend on your budget, and how much time you can commit.
 But it may also be about the kind of wildlife, wilderness or the activities you would like to experience.

 Expeditions range from 9 to 32 days in length and are all vessel based.
 The vast majority of these expeditions embark from Ushuaia, the southernmost port in Argentina.

-Before we run through your options, I should point out that the prices mentioned in this video are ‘expedition only’, they do not include flights or accommodation on land, they are based on the lowest grade quad or triple cabin-spaces and are always subject to availability and to change.
+Before we run through your options, I should point out that the prices mentioned in this video are ‘expedition only’.
+They do not include flights or accommodation on land, are based on the lowest grade quad or triple cabin-spaces and are always subject to availability and to change.

 If you are travelling alone, we can usually arrange same-gender shared-cabins which help to keep the cost down.
 Or you can opt for ‘sole occupancy’, taking a cabin to yourself which usually comes with an additional 50% supplement.

 Twin cabins, higher grade cabins or suites are available but you should expect to pay more.
-Our travel advisors are always happy to help you get an accurate quote for your perfect trip.
+Our travel advisors are always happy to help you get an accurate quote for your perfect Antarctica trip.

-So, with the small print of the way, here are the routes you can consider, in order of popularity.
+So, with the small print out of the way, here are the routes you can consider, in order of popularity.